 The cause of an explosion can result from a chain of events in some cases.
 In many residential explosions and resulting fires, the facts can point to a number of potential causes.
-Certified fire and explosion investigators, like Warren engineers and technicians, have the experience and training to uncover and evaluate scenarios with high degrees of certainty.
-In some cases, like one residential explosion I investigated, the chain of events can start days before the loss.
+Certified fire and explosion investigators, like Warren engineers, have the experience and training to uncover and evaluate scenarios with high degrees of certainty.
+In some cases, like one residential explosion we investigated, the chain of events can start days before the loss.

 A significant explosion ripped through a home on September 4.
 The powerful explosion blew out sections of the home’s brick veneer and windows.
 After the incident occurred, a neighbor arrived and shut off the gas supply on the home’s 123-gallon propane tank.

 From interviews, we learned a lightning strike had occurred near the home on September 2, but the homeowner found no visible damage to the residence or appliances.
 We also learned that, before the explosion, the home’s propane tank was refilled with 95 gallons.
 The neighbor who shut off the supply after the explosion reported the tank had frost on it and that the gauge read about 32 percent.

 Under the home, we discovered a hole in the copper line supplying propane to a set of gas logs in the den.
 What’s more, the hole occurred exactly where the copper was in close proximity to a partially buried cast iron waste pipe.
 We observed charred floor joists above the copper line, indicating a fire had burned for some time after the explosion.
 There were two potential causes to explain the hole.

 We quickly eliminated galvanic corrosion as the cause.
 With iron’s much higher electrode potential, the copper would have acted as a cathode, the receptor of metallic ions from the iron pipe, and would have been protected rather than corroded.